PRijnbeek/CDM-Vocab-Course/chapter1.md

 `@possible_answers`
 - This type of model is called an informatics model
-- The clinical data tables contain clincal concepts in human readible form
+- The clinical data tables contain clinical concepts in human readible form
 - [This is a patient centric model]
 - The model is now final and will be used as is in the future

 `@hint`